mlschillo/arXivClassifier/README.md

 <img src="./Pix/subfield_accuracy.png" width="524" height="524">

 A subfield staying flat may be interpreted as stagnation while accuracy decreasing rapidly may indicate progess.
 The odd case of accuracy increasing perhaps indicates a major even happening directly before the early model years and coming to dominate the field more and more.

+## Code and Data folders

+You can find all the notebooks that were used to make the datasets, train the models, and evaluate the results in the Code folder.
+All the datasets are in the Data folder.
+Making the datasets was done on a local machine, however training and evaluating the model were done using Google Colab GPUS.